Breastfeeding And Plugged Ducts

 - Pink or red skin over the tender area

-- Small, white bump on your the nipple
+- Small, white bump on your nipple

 - Pain in your nipple or shooting pains in your breast

-- Massage your breast before and during breastfeeding: You may also do this while you take a hot shower or bath.
+- Massage your breast before and during breastfeeding.
+You may also do this while you take a hot shower or bath.
 Massage your breast with firm pressure from the area just behind the lump to the nipple.

-- Express milk after you breastfeed: Use a breast pump or your hand to drain extra milk after your baby is done feeding.
+- Express milk after you breastfeed.
+Use a breast pump or your hand to drain extra milk after your baby is done feeding.
 You can also express milk if your breasts are too full for your baby to latch on.

-- Apply warmth to your breasts before you breastfeed: Put a warm, wet cloth on your breasts or take a warm shower or bath.
+- Apply warmth to your breasts before you breastfeed.
+Put a warm, wet cloth on your breasts, or take a warm shower or bath.
 You can also lean over a sink or basin of warm water and place your breasts in it.
 This may help remove the blockage and increase your milk flow.

 What can I do to help prevent a plugged duct?

-When should I contact my caregiver?
+When should I contact my healthcare provider?

-- You have a fever and chills.
+- You have a fever with chills or body aches.

 - You have a new tender lump in the same area that you have had a lump before.